lammps/lammps/doc/src/pair_amoeba.rst

 implementation of HIPPO in LAMMPS matches the version discussed in :ref:`(Rackers) <amoeba-Rackers>`.

+.. versionadded:: TBD

+Accelerator support via the GPU package is available.

 ----------

 Only a single pair_coeff command is used with either the *amoeba* and